syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 You can lock columns by using [`LockColumn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_LockColumn) property.
 The locked columns will be moved to the first position and can’t be reordered.

-In the below example, Order ID column is locked and its reordering functionality is disabled.
+In the following example, Order ID column is locked and its reordering functionality is disabled.

 ```cshtml
 @using Syncfusion.Blazor.Grids